-The purpose of this document is to assure the provision of evidence base practice among healthcare professionals in the management of COVID-19 patients.
+The purpose of this document is to assure the provision of evidence-based practice among healthcare professionals in the management of COVID-19 patients.
 The guideline was developed to align with the evolving healthcare needs and international best practice.
-The guideline include various aspects required to provide effective, efficient, safe and high-quality services.
-It includes case definitions, COVID-19 testing criteria and serological recommendations, management of healthcare professionals exposed to COVID-19facility management and healthcare professional responsibilities, testing and patient transportation requirements and precautionary measures to ensure the spread of infection is minimised and nullified at the point of discharge.
+The guideline includes various aspects required to provide effective, efficient, safe, and high-quality services.
+It includes case definitions, COVID-19 testing criteria and serological recommendations, management of healthcare professionals exposed to COVID-19, facility management and healthcare professional responsibilities, testing and patient transportation requirements and precautionary measures to ensure the spread of infection is minimised and nullified at the point of discharge.
 Patients who are isolated or quarantined must always be treated with respect and dignity.
-Relevant standards and guidelines should be read in conjunction with this document and include UAE approved guidelines for the management of COVID-19.
+Relevant standards and guidelines should be read in conjunction with this document and include UAE approved guidelines for the management of COVID-19 as well as DHCA Regulations, Policy, Standards and Guidelines that relate to the provision of healthcare service delivery.
+These include but are not limited to Dubai design code, consent, medical record keeping, infection control and the, code of conduct for healthcare professionals.

 This is to ensure public, professionals and patient health protection and to ensure efficiency and integrity of procedures applied to handle cases of COVID-19, in all DHCA licensed health facilities.

 DHCA will update these recommendations as new information becomes available.